25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Stocking up on cheap eats at the supermarket

-However, if you really need to go to a grocery store, there are random ones that are ‘søndagsåpent’ (Sunday open) in Tromso and you can find them in advance by checking Sunday hours before Sunday actually comes.
+However, if you really need to go to a grocery store, there are a few ones that are ‘søndagsåpent’ (Sunday open) in Tromso and you can find them in advance by checking Sunday hours before Sunday comes.

 Grocery stores in Norway that are søndagsåpent will have their hours listed outside in red.